tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 Confidential assets propose a scheme where multiple non-interchangeable asset types can be supported within a single transaction.
 This all happens within one blockchain and can theoretically improve the value of the blockchain by offering a service to more users and can also enable extended functionality like base layer atomic asset trades.
 The latter implies Alice can offer Bob $ 100 $ of asset type $ A $ for $ 50 $ of asset type $ B $ in a single transaction, both participants using a single wallet.
 In this case no relationship between output asset types can be established or inferred because all all asset tags are blinded.
 Privacy can be increased as the blinded asset types brings another dimension that needs to be unraveled in order to obtain user identity and transaction data by not having multiple single-asset transactions.
 Such a confidential asset scheme simplifies verification and complexity and reduces on-chain data.
 It also prohibits censorship of transactions involving specific asset types, and especially blinds assets with low transaction volume where users could be identified very easily.

 Assets originate in asset-issuance inputs, which take the place of coinbase transactions in confidential transactions.
 The asset type to pay fees must be revealed in each transaction, but in practice all fees could be paid in only one asset type, thus preserving privacy.
 Payment authorization is achieved by means of the input signatures.
-A confidential asset transaction consist of the following data:
+A confidential asset transaction consists of the following data:

 - A list of inputs, each of which can have one of the following forms:
   - A reference to an output of another transaction, with a signature using that output's verification key, or;